interpreterK/CustomRBXphysicsAndEffects/README.md

 # RBXeffects2

-A pretty cool module with some effects and movement using only the default cube/part.
+A pretty cool module with some effects and movement using the luau programming language.

 **This module is being constantly updated.**
 *My credits are due where they are*